About the Social Innovator

 - He continues to speak out about anti-racism and to reflect on his activist history, including battling the white supremacist Heritage Front in the mid-1990s and leading the push to commemorate Robert Sutherland in Kingston (Queen's Journal | Carleton Charlatan | BHM 2016), among other activities.
 His campus efforts are documented in Queen's University, Volume III, 1961-2004: Testing Tradition by Duncan McDowall (McGill-Queen's University Press, 2016).

 - Greg participated in creative leadership initiatives in the private sector, working with leaders in the financial services and food industries in corporate training and salesforce management.
-Today, Greg is working with a team of entrepreneurial professionals to launch a new business initiative focused on education, coaching and presentation services.
+Today, Greg is working to launch Voice Share, a new business initiative focused on education, coaching and presentation services, in October 2018.
 Stay tuned for more details, coming soon!